This page has been created to provide information for the Services and Community Issues Review within the North Westside Fire Protection District.

 Ministry staff will follow up with the Regional District on the terms and conditions of the review.
 The Regional Board is expected to consider a proposed Terms of Reference to guide the review at a future meeting anticipated for late March.

-The Regional District has applied to the Ministry of Community, Sport and Cultural Development for funding a governance review study for the North Westside Fire Protection Service Area.
+The Regional District has applied to the Ministry of Community, Sport and Cultural Development for funding a governance review within the North Westside Fire Protection Service Area.

-The proposed study would explore issues within the existing Regional District Electoral Area structure and framework, blending a diagnostic service analysis and a community issues assessment.
+The proposed review would explore issues within the existing Regional District Electoral Area structure and framework, blending a diagnostic service analysis and a community issues assessment.

-If funding is approved, it’s anticipated that Regional District and Ministry staff will develop a Terms of Reference requiring Regional Board approval, before hiring an independent consultant to conduct the governance study.
+If funding is approved, it’s anticipated that Regional District and Ministry staff will develop a Terms of Reference requiring Regional Board approval, before hiring an independent consultant to conduct the review.

 Background Information Links